AmadeusITGroup/Assistive-Webdriver/assistive-webdriver/README.md

 ## Presentation

-This package contains the implementation of a webdriver server that allows testing web applications with a screen reader (such as [JAWS](http://www.freedomscientific.com/products/software/jaws/)) and checking that the screen reader says what is expected.
+This package contains the implementation of a webdriver server that allows testing web applications with a screen reader (such as [NVDA](https://www.nvaccess.org/) or [JAWS](http://www.freedomscientific.com/products/software/jaws/)) and checking that the screen reader says what is expected.

 This requires two main features that are not natively supported by webdriver:
 - being able to send keystrokes at a low level so that the screen reader can receive them.
 This is achieved by using either Virtual Box or QEMU and sending low level events with their API.